 How does NSLDS get student loan information

-Data which is collected by NSLDS comes from Guaranty agencies, schools, Direct Loan Program and other U.S. Department of Education programs, NSLDS gives combined views of Title IV loans and grants by tracking the entire cycle from approval to closure.
+Data that is collected by NSLDS comes from Guaranty agencies, schools, Direct Loan Program and other U.S. Department of Education programs, NSLDS gives combined views of Title IV loans and grants by tracking the entire cycle from approval to closure.

 If you want more updated information always stay connected with your Federal Servicer’s online portal or you can contact their customer service.

 In case of incorrect information listed on NSLDS then you should contact your Loan servicer or college.
-If you can't reach them, contact NSLDS directly through,
+If you can't reach them, contact NSLDS directly through -

-Director, National Student Loan Data System, FSA,
+National Student Loan Data System, FSA,

 U.S. Department of Education, UCP,